 Lastly, the new instructor will produce and present an ePortfolio.
-The ePortfolio will document the new faculty member's teaching responsibilities, philosophy, goals, and accomplishments as an instructor and will serve as a reflection on the instructors first two years at the College.
+The ePortfolio will document the new faculty member's teaching responsibilities, philosophy, goals, and accomplishments as an educator, and will serve as a reflection on the instructors first two years at the College.

 6.3.5.
-Tier Five: The Instruction, Design, and Technology Certificate The mission of the Instruction, Design, and Technology Certificate program is to prepare instructors to design, develop, deliver, and evaluate engaging educational opportunities and experiences to promote student success.
-The program will enable instructors to effectively employ emergent technologies in a variety of modes and settings.
+Tier Five: The Instructional Design and Technology Certificate

+The mission of the Instructional Design and Technology Certificate program is to prepare educators to design, develop, deliver, and evaluate engaging educational opportunities and experiences to promote student success.
+The program will enable the educator to effectively employ emergent technologies in a variety of modes and settings.

-The IDT Certificate Program will help instructors understand different ways in which technology applications, tools, and practices can make a significant difference in student learning.
-The program will help instructors gain skills and knowledge in the use of technology and to develop effective strategies for using technology-enhanced learning activities..
+The IDT Certificate Program will help educators understand different ways in which technology applications, tools, and practices can make a significant difference in student learning.
+The program will help the educator to gain skills and knowledge in the use of technology and to develop effective strategies for using technology-enhanced learning activities in the classroom.
+Educators who earn the IDT Certificate will be able to better understand, interact with and design state-of-the-art technology-enabled learning.